 No surprise then that many of their startups are attracting significant sums of money from investors.
 Over the past 10 years, U of T-affiliated startups have generated $1 billion in investment – a figure that continues to grow.

-As U of T prepares to kick off Entrepreneurship Week next week, here are eight startups connected with the university that have recently raised significant sums to fund their growth.
+As U of T prepares to kick off Entrepreneurship Week next week, here are nine startups connected with the university that have recently raised significant sums to fund their growth.

 Wattpad: US$51 million